taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 ### Slices

 Instead of dealing with reducers, actions, and all as separate files and individually creating all those action types, RTK gives us the concept of **slices**.
-A [slice](https://redux-toolkit.js.org/api/createSlice) is similar to a reducer, but it also automatically generates action types and action creators.
-You'll only have one folder - `slices` - and one file per reducer - in this case, `posts.js`.
+A [slice](https://redux-toolkit.js.org/api/createSlice) automatically generates reducers, action types, and action creators.
+As such, ou'll only have one create one folder - `slices`.

 `initialState` will look the same.